mft1360/book-store-service/README.md

 your team and even for deployment. for example a simple push in your repository can run automatically a build trigger on the jenkins. and then jenkins can make a version of application and docker should be able to deploy them.
-And also a jira application can help you to make or deliver your application in your team.
+The effect of using devops culture can be definitely useful to devilver your application in your team.
+Devops culture would be able to help us for betterment to devliver and create large application.
+And also using some tools such as Jira in development environment can help us to complete this way.
 ```
 4. If you would have to implement an authorisation / authentication system, what kind of patterns you
 would choose?